luni64/TeensyStep/README.md

 **Stepper Class**
 The Stepper class encapsulates the physical properties of a stepper motor and its driver:
-- The pin numbers the STEP and DIR signals are connected to.
+- Pin numbers where the STEP and DIR signals are connected to.
-- The maximium speed and pull-in speed of the motor (pull-in speed is the speed up to which the motor can be started without the need for acceleration).
+- Maximium speed and pull-in speed of the motor (pull-in speed is the speed up to which the motor can be started without the need for acceleration).
-- The step pulse polarity, i.e., if your driver requires active high or active low step pulses.
+- Step pulse polarity, i.e., if your driver requires active high or active low step pulses.
-- Inverted rotation
+- Setting for inverted rotation direction

-The stepper class also keeps track of the current position of the stepper and accepts setting of a new target position.
+The stepper class also keeps track of the current position and accepts the setting of a new target position.
 A new target position can be set absolutely or relative to the current position.

-Here a snippet showing the use of the stepper class
+Here a snippet showing the usage of the stepper class
 ```c++
 ...
 // define a few motors